+The general types of collateral are disclosed on page 41.
 Advances and other accounts, contingent liabilities and commitments are collateralised to the extent considered appropriate by the Group taking account of the risk assessment of individual exposures.
-The components and nature of contingent liabilities and commitments are disclosed in Note 4.
+The collateral coverage of advances to customers is analysed on pages 54 to 57.
+The components and nature of contingent liabilities and commitments are disclosed in Note 38.
 Regarding the commitments that are unconditionally cancellable without prior notice, the Group would assess the necessity to withdraw the credit line in case where the credit quality of a borrower deteriorates.
 For contingent liabilities and commitments, 12.62% (2013: 14.94%) is covered by collateral as at 31 December 2014.